cloudflare/cloudflare-docs/content/load-balancing/reference/migration-guides/load-balancing-graphql-nodes.md

 ---
-pcx_content_type: reference
+pcx_content_type: configuration
-title: Release notes
+title: Migrate to new GraphQL nodes
-weight: 0
+weight: 1
 ---

-# Release notes

-## 30 September 2021 — Deprecation of Load Balancing nodes
+# Migrate to new GraphQL nodes

-After 30 September 2021, we will make the following changes to the Load Balancing GraphQL schema:
+After 30 September 2021, Cloudflare will make the following changes to the Load Balancing GraphQL schema:

 *   Deprecate nodes:
     *   `loadBalancingRequestsGroups` will be deprecated for `loadBalancingRequestsAdaptiveGroups`